MiralGhadiya/desktop_valuation_with_celery/README.md

 - the API container runs `alembic upgrade head` before launching Uvicorn
 - Compose defaults `POSTGRES_HOST` to `postgres` and `REDIS_URL` to `redis://redis:6379/0`
 - Nginx listens on `NGINX_PORT` from `.env` and defaults to `80`
+- PM2 is not required for this deployment mode because Docker Compose already manages the running services

 ## Linux Server Deployment